-3.6.1 Community Improvement Objectives
+3.7.1 Community Improvement Objectives

-- 3.6.1.1 To encourage participation in programs for the improvement, rehabilitation and renewal of existing residential, commercial, industrial, agricultural and heritage structures, municipal infrastructure, community services and facilities. - 3.6.1.2 To implement community improvement in a planned and coordinated manner which: - stimulates economic development, and
+- 3.7.1.1 To encourage participation in programs for the improvement, rehabilitation and renewal of existing residential, commercial, industrial, agricultural and heritage structures, municipal infrastructure, community services and facilities. - 3.7.1.2 To implement community improvement in a planned and coordinated manner which: - stimulates economic development, and - responds to local priorities and financial resources, so as to optimize the results to be achieved through capital expenditures. - 3.7.1.3 To promote the rehabilitation and restoration of the existing building stock by, among other means, participation, where feasible and appropriate, in Federal and/or Provincial housing initiatives and in the rehabilitation of existing housing and other public buildings. - 3.7.1.4 To identify those deficiencies in the public infrastructure which represent realistic, and attainable opportunities for community improvement. - 3.7.1.5 To maintain and improve the quality of the physical environment by upgrading standards related to, and the availability of, municipal services.

-- responds to local priorities and financial resources, so as to optimize the results to be achieved through capital expenditures. - 3.6.1.3 To promote the rehabilitation and restoration of the existing building stock by, among other means, participation, where feasible and appropriate, in Federal and/or Provincial housing initiatives and in the rehabilitation of existing housing and other public buildings. - 3.6.1.4 To identify those deficiencies in the public infrastructure which represent realistic, and attainable opportunities for community improvement. - 3.6.1.5 To maintain and improve the quality of the physical environment by upgrading standards related to, and the availability of, municipal services. - 3.6.1.6 To provide a safe and healthy community for both residents and visitors, by providing an appropriate level of recreational and social facilities, at appropriate locations, and ensuring that municipal services such as roads and sidewalks are sufficient to ensure the safety and welfare of local residents and tourists. - 3.6.1.7 To encourage the development or reuse of vacant lands or buildings to accommodate activities of value or benefit to the community.
+- 3.7.1.6 To provide a safe and healthy community for both residents and visitors, by providing an appropriate level of recreational and social facilities, at appropriate locations, and ensuring that municipal services such as roads and sidewalks are sufficient to ensure the safety and welfare of local residents and tourists. - 3.7.1.7 To encourage the development or reuse of vacant lands or buildings to accommodate activities of value or benefit to the community, including facilitating the reuse and redevelopment of brownfield sites.

-3.7 SERVICING GOAL
+3.8 SERVICING GOAL

 To provide and maintain a level of municipal services to the various areas of the Township in accordance with economic, social, and environmental considerations.
+3.7.1

-3.7.1 Servicing Objectives
+3.8.1 Servicing Objectives

-- 3.7.1.1 To ensure that all development in areas presently capable of being serviced and in the logical path of future municipal service extensions, proceeds based on municipally owned and maintained piped water supply and sanitary sewage facilities. - 3.7.1.2 To ensure new development has regard to is consistent with the Provincial Policy Statement. - 3.7.1.3 To encourage orderly, contiguous development which supports the efficient utilization and logical extension of municipal services, promotes infrastructure resiliency to mitigate the effects of Climate Change, while minimizing long term costs to the Township. - 3.7.1.4 To ensure that where large scale development is proposed, overall servicing, stormwater management, and transportation studies are prepared and submitted to the satisfaction of the Township and relevant approval agencies prior to proceeding with development approvals.
+- 3.8.1.1 To ensure that all development in areas presently capable of being serviced and in the logical path of future municipal service extensions, proceeds based on municipally owned and maintained piped water supply and sanitary sewage facilities. - 3.8.1.2 To ensure new development has regard to is consistent with the Provincial Policy Statement. - 3.8.1.3 To encourage orderly, contiguous development which supports the efficient utilization and logical extension of municipal services, promotes infrastructure resiliency to mitigate the effects of Climate Change, while minimizing long term costs to the Township. - 3.8.1.4 To ensure that where large scale development is proposed, overall servicing, stormwater management, and transportation studies are prepared and submitted to the satisfaction of the Township and relevant approved agencies prior to proceeding with development approvals.
+The above noted studies may also be required for small-scale developments if deemed appropriate. - 3.8.1.5 To promote stormwater and climate change Low Impact Development (LID) and other innovative approaches. - 3.8.1.6 To consider the use of communal water and/or sewage systems in those areas where there is a health concern for existing residents and private servicing is shown to be ineffective and where these would not conflict with the long term expansion of existing urban services from existing serviced areas.

-- To promote stormwater and climate change Low Impact Development (LID) and other innovative approaches. - 3.7.1.6 To consider the use of communal water and/or sewage systems in those areas where there is a health concern for existing residents and private servicing is shown to be ineffective and where these would not conflict with the long term expansion of existing urban services from existing serviced areas. - 3.7.1.7 To ensure that development servicing satisfies the requirements of the Health Unit and other agencies where development is serviced by individual systems. - 3.7.1.8 To encourage the planned compatible development of utility corridors in a manner which minimizes the disruption of both the natural and manmade environment. - 3.7.1.9 To promote waste management initiatives which support the principles of waste reduction, re-use, and recycling.
+- 3.8.1.7 To ensure that development servicing satisfies the requirements of the Health Unit, the municipality and other agencies where development is serviced by individual systems. - 3.8.1.8 To encourage the planned compatible development of utility corridors in a manner which minimizes the disruption of both the natural and manmade environment. - 3.8.1.9 To promote waste management initiatives which support the principles of waste reduction, re-use, and recycling.

-3.8 TRANSPORTATION GOAL
+3.9 TRANSPORTATION GOAL